Fire Center Staff

 Business Practices Manager

-Function as Grants & Agreement Specialist for Fire Center Principal Investigators; develop and maintains budgets, and provide budget projections; process all business and human resource related functions; provide assistance to the Fire Intelligence Module and Missoula Interagency Dispatch when needed.
+Jami's primary role is as Grants & Agreement Specialist for Fire Center Principal Investigators.
+She also carries a red card with qualifications that enable her to provide assistance to the Fire Intelligence Module and Missoula Interagency Dispatch when needed.
 In addition to learning about fire, Jami enjoys hunting, camping, fishing, hiking, and volunteering at local pet rescues and shelters.